savonet/book/workflow.md

 ```{.liquidsoap include="liq/encoder-ffmpeg-mp3.liq" from=2 to=-1}
 ```

-we can encode mp3 in variable bitrate quality 4 with
+we can encode mp3 in variable bitrate quality 4 with\TODO{change "global quality" to "q" if \#1567 gets merged}

 ```{.liquidsoap include="liq/encoder-ffmpeg-mp3-2.liq" from=2 to=-1}
 ```